AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/transforms/replace-field.md

 <InlineAlert variant="warning" slots="text"/>

 Edge meshes do not currently support the `replaceField` transform.
 If you attempt to create an edge mesh with the `replaceField` transform, your edge mesh will not progress past the provisioning status.
-If you are using this transform, you must use the legacy mesh endpoint. `replaceField` transforms will be available in edge meshes in the future.

 `replaceField` transforms allow you to replace the configuration properties of one field with another, which allows you to hoist field values from a subfield to its parent.
 Use this transform to clean up redundant queries or replace field types.
 In the example below, the `parent` field is being replaced by the `child` field.